jonnonz1/nz-statute-book/acts/public/2003/supreme-court-act-2003.md

 (3) The fact that a Judge of the Supreme Court other than the Chief Justice presides over the Court is conclusive proof of the Judge's authority to do so.
 No action of the Judge, and no judgment or decision of the Court, may be questioned on the ground that the occasion for the Judge to preside over the Court had not arisen or had ceased.

 ### 30 Procedure if Judges absent
-(1) Where, because of the death or unavailability of one or 2 of the Judges of the Supreme Court who are about to begin or have begun hearing a proceeding, only 3 or 4 of those Judges remain available to determine it,—
+(1) Where, because of the death or unavailability of 1 or 2 of the Judges of the Supreme Court who are about to begin or have begun hearing a proceeding, only 3 or 4 of those Judges remain available to determine it,—
   (a) the remaining Judges must decide whether the proceeding must be adjourned or reheard, or may continue; and (b) if the remaining Judges decide that the proceeding may continue,—
     (i) they may act as the Supreme Court in relation to the proceeding, and can determine it and any interlocutory matters (including the question of costs); and
     (ii) the reference in section 31(1) to a majority of the Judges hearing the proceeding must be read as a reference to a majority of those remaining Judges.
-(2) If at the time appointed for a sitting of the Supreme Court one or more Judges are absent, the Judge or Judges present may adjourn or further adjourn the sitting to some other time.
+(2) If at the time appointed for a sitting of the Supreme Court 1 or more Judges are absent, the Judge or Judges present may adjourn or further adjourn the sitting to some other time.
 (3) If at the time appointed for a sitting of the Supreme Court all the Judges are absent, the Registrar must adjourn or further adjourn the sitting to some other time.

 ### 31 Judgment of Court